jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - `#noAutocomplete` is also understood by inputs
 - some of the icons of the development tools have been updated to vector graphics so that they should look better on high-DPI screens
 - SameSite Strict is used for session cookies
+- The Zinc-Seaside adaptor is now loaded from this repository instead of Zinc's main repo.

 # Issues Resolved #
 See the [resolved issues for milestone 3.3](https://github.com/SeasideSt/Seaside/milestone/4?closed=1) for a complete list of issues.
 Some highlights: